 And, above all, the thing to bear in mind is this: most hyper-successful authors of today were once slushpile authors, just like you.
+Literary agents accepting unsolicited submissions is how the majority of deals between agents and writers come about.
 Any agent will tell you that, yes, there is plenty of dross in the slushpile – but there are diamonds too.
 And most agents love that search for diamonds.

 So, with no more ado, here are the myths … and here is the truth.

 What is the slushpile?
 It’s basically all unsolicited submissions to literary agents.
 And since most submissions to literary agents are unsolicited – that is, the agent doesn’t know about you upfront; there is no back-corridor of private recommendation involved – the simple truth is that most submissions to agents, the overwhelming majority in fact, are slushpile submissions.

 So what isn’t a slushpile submission?
 Examples would be:

 - One of an agent’s existing clients recommends a particular new writer, and the agent looks at that writer’s work.

 - An agent comes across a broadcaster or journalist with interesting things to say on a particular topic, and makes contact directly to enquire about a possible book.

 - One literary agent leaves her firm and her clients are parcelled out to other agents.